thinkful-ei26/joaquin-bookmarks-app/README.md

 1. inside the shoppingList IIFE, a generateError function is declared.

 New work Flow: Work of Nikki's prior repos, build up from there.
 1. Start in Index.js, make this your main rendering module, work on generating html, first text strings, then forms.
+    a. accomplished through
+New work flow, from the top, reorganize html.